Supergirl Costume History

-She has the form fitting long sleeve blue shirt with the iconic S-Shield on the chest.
-Like Superman she has a red cape, red boots and yellow belt.
+She has the form-fitting long sleeve blue shirt with the iconic S-Shield on the chest.
+Like Superman, she has a red cape, red boots and a yellow belt.
 The major difference between her outfit and her male counterpart is the short red skirt.
 Of course, short is a relative term.
 At the time its length may have been risqué but future interpretations will make this dress seem conservative.

-For the next decade Supergirl would have a variety of different costumes.
-Some would make more appearances than other and as to be expected each was received with different levels of enthusiasm.
+For the next decade, Supergirl would have a variety of different costumes.
+Some would make more appearances than others and as to be expected each was received with different levels of enthusiasm.
 These outfits would vary drastically.
 While one takes on an angular military look, another looked more like a bathing suit.
 The S-shield was almost always presented on the chest.
-One full body jumpsuit, that looked to be inspired by the Fantastic Four, had the S-shield placed on the belt buckle.
+One full-body jumpsuit, that looked to be inspired by the Fantastic Four, had the S-shield placed on the belt buckle.
 Most of the time she was given red gloves but her red boots were always present.
 Don’t worry; they never forgot to include the cape in their designs.

 Fun little fact, it was the movie producers who requested the headband be added.
 They then dropped the headband from Helen Slater’s costume when it tested poorly.
 The movie lost it and the comic kept it.
 I guess Supergirl in the comics sweats more.

 After her death in Crisis, there were a lot of different versions of Supergirl flying around.
 Thankfully, this is about her costumes and not her origins because I would not know where to begin when it comes to clones, aliens and earthlings.